 In the past, I’ve set goals and made decisions at the end of each year but never did a formal review for myself until last year.
 Over the past few weeks, I have been reviewing my own review from last year.
-It has been wonderful to acknowledge the accomplishments I am most proud, what I would have done differently and what my intentions are for 2013.
+It has been wonderful to acknowledge the accomplishments I am most proud, what I would have done differently, and what my intentions are for the next year.

-What are the best decisions you made in 2012?
-What are three things you need to do less of in 2013?
-You can download the Annual Review Template and evaluate yourself.
-When my review is done, I am going to post it next to my desk and set a reminder to check in with myself every three months.
-I invite you to share your review with your business partner, friend or a peer.
+What are the best decisions you made in the past year?
+What are three things you need to do less of in the next 6-12 months?
+You can download the Planner’s Lounge FREE Annual Review and Planning Guide to guide you through the process.
+I invite you to share your review with your business partner, wedding planner business coach, friend, or a peer.

-If you are looking for more guidance and ideas for doing an end-of-year review with your significant other or with your whole family, Kate Northrup wrote a great post on this a few weeks ago.
+If you are looking for more guidance and ideas for doing an end-of-year review with your significant other or with your whole family, Kate Northrup wrote a great post on this.
 You may also like the way Chris Brogan does it with defining three words that inspire the next year.